MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected:

 - **Data_FirstRunPanelName** - The name of the panel from which the experience started

+#### Office.iOS.Paywall.Paywall.Presented

+This critical usage telemetry is collected when Paywall control is shown to the user, and is used to understand the in-app purchase experience for the user and optimize the same for future versions.

+The following fields are collected:

+- **entryPoint** - String – The Button/Flow from which Paywall was displayed.
+Like “Premium Upgrade Button” or “First Run Flow”

+- **isFRE** - Boolean – Are we showing the First Run Experience or regular UI?

+#### Office.iOS.Paywall.Paywall.Stats

+This session-based metadata is collected when the Paywall UI is shown to the user, the duration of the interaction and whether a purchase was attempted and succeeded or failed.
+The data is used to understand the usage and health of the entire payment experience and debug, optimize and troubleshoot the in-app purchase experience in future versions.

+The following fields are collected:

+- **entryPoint** - String – The Button/Flow from which Paywall was displayed.
+Like “Premium Upgrade Button” or “First Run Flow”.

+- **isFRE** - Boolean – Are we showing the First Run Experience or regular UI?

+- **status** - String – Exit status of Paywall.
+Like “initiated”, “paymentDone”, “provisionFailed”

+- **userDuration** - Double – Duration in milli-seconds the user spent on Paywall

+#### Office.iOS.Paywall.SKUChooser.MoreBenefits.Stats

+This event collects the features and apps the user expands from “See More Benefits”, and the duration of time spent.
+The data is used to understand usage of the “See all benefits” feature and further optimize the experience in future versions.

+The following fields are collected:

+- **appsExpanded** - String - Comma-separated list of services/apps for which the benefits were expanded.

+- **productId** - String - App Store ID of the product for which user is viewing more benefits offered

+- **userDuration** - Double - Duration in milli-seconds the user spent on the Benefits Screen.

+#### Office.iOS.Paywall.SKUChooser.Stats

+This usage telemetry is collected to see how the user entered the SKU Chooser, how much time the user spends on the SKU Chooser screen and why they exited the SKU Chooser.
+The data is used to understand usage of the SKU chooser and optimize the in-app purchase experience in future versions.

+The following fields are collected:

+- **entryPoint** - String – The Button/Flow from which Paywall was displayed.
+Like “Premium Upgrade Button” or “First Run Flow”.

+- **exitReason** - String – Exit reason of SKU Chooser.
+Like “BuyButton”, “CloseButton

+- **isFRE** - Boolean – Are we showing the First Run Experience or regular UI?

+- **userDuration** - Double – Duration in milli-seconds the user spent on the SKU chooser

 #### Office.LivePersonaCard.ConfigurationSetAction